 Prepping is so important!
-This is because it is the process that allows your cloth diapers to reach their full absorbency.
+It is the process that allows your cloth diapers to reach their full absorbency.
 Prepping also rinses away residues from natural fibers that can deposit on other diapers and cause repelling (which means leaks).
 Oddly enough, most companies don’t include prepping instructions with new cloth diapers.
 A little work in the beginning results in better results from your cloth diapers in the long run.
 Check out our Recommendations Page to see some excellent detergent options for your cloth diapers.

 Prepping Synthetic Fibers (Microfiber, Pocket Diapers or Shells with microfleece or suede cloth linings)

 The official recommendation is to wash one time with detergent, dry and use.

 These can be washed with your other cloth diaper laundry as there are no natural oils that can be transferred.
 Covers have no absorbent material, so this is really to wash away the manufacturing yuck before first use.

-These should be washed separately from your other cloth diapers and other new diapers that aren’t natural fibers.
+These should be washed separately at least once from your other cloth diapers and other new diapers that aren’t natural fibers.
 This is because there is a natural residue or oil that these naturally grown fibers contain.
-If initially washed with other diapers the residue will deposit on them and possibly reduce absorbency.
+If initially washed with other diapers the residue could deposit on them and possibly reduce absorbency.
 You can either do this by washing them on their own if you have enough to make a load or you can just throw them in with your regular clothing laundry (this is good when you have just a few things to prep).
 Just no using fabric softener in those loads.
 After that first wash, they are fine to be washed with your regular cloth diaper laundry.

 What I mean is that you probably don’t have to, but I think it helps increase absorbency faster.
 I dry between wash cycles, but you won’t ruin anything if you don’t.
 It just may take longer for everything, especially prefolds, to reach maximum absorbency).